 Paul the Apostle Spoke in Tongues

 Acts 9 indicates that Paul received the Spirit but it gives no description of this event.
 As a result, the passage does not mention speaking in tongues.
 Paul, however, spoke in tongues frequently, for he later thanked God for the gift of tongues, (1 Corinthians 14:18).
 Since he taught that speaking in tongues came by the Spirit (1 Corinthians 12:8-10), it is consistent to assume that he first spoke in tongues when he received the Spirit, just as everyone else did.

-Like the Ephesian account, Paul’s witness demonstrates that tongues was not just a one-time, unrepeatable event in the Early Church.
+Like the Ephesian account, Paul’s witness demonstrates that tongues were not just a one-time, unrepeatable event in the Early Church.
 Paul, a Jew, spoke in tongues long after the Jews at Pentecost did, and he continued to do so in his devotion and ministry.

 (If this post was helpful to you please consider leaving your feedback in the comments section at the bottom.
 It would be a great encouragement to me personally.)